 Choosing Your Overhead Crane

-Overhead cranes come in single, double and box girder designs, which depend on your lifting capacity or application.
-Typically, single girder designs support lifting capacities up to approximately 20 tons with spans of 60 ft.
-Anything above would be supported by a double or box girder.
+Overhead cranes come in single, double and box girder designs, the design you choose ultimately depends on your lifting capacity and application.
+Typically, single girder designs support lifting capacities of 20 tons with spans of 60 ft.
+Anything above a 20 ton capacity would be supported by a double or box girder design.

 1. What is the load capacity you need?